Resistance

 At Freedom Mobile, the team learned that each approach handles pressure differently.
 When frontline teams understood the four approaches, save rates jumped from 47% to 86% — a $4 million annual impact.
 The same principle applies inside your organization.
 When you communicate change in only one approach, you save some people and lose others.

-Skip the Gold Mine sequence and you get endless questions in town halls that derail the message.
-Skip the Blue Ocean sequence and your best relationship-builders quietly leave.
-Skip the Green Planet sequence and your strategists poke holes publicly.
-Skip the Orange Sky sequence and nothing actually changes on day one.
+Skip the Natural Gold Mine sequence and you get endless questions in town halls that derail the message.
+Skip the Natural Blue Ocean sequence and your best relationship-builders quietly leave.
+Skip the Natural Green Planet sequence and your strategists poke holes publicly.
+Skip the Natural Orange Sky sequence and nothing actually changes on day one.

 The 90-Day Retention Window